-05.08.2008, Thursday ~ Depart PDX -Portland Oregon USA Airport at 7:35 am
+May 8, 2008, Thursday ~ Depart Portland, Oregon International Airport (PDX) at 7:35 AM

 Perhaps this is the place to share the miracle that I shared with so many in Israel, as people generally ask a leading question about why one is visiting Israel.
 Even though the dream of visiting Israel had been tucked away in a little pocket in my heart for most of my life, I rarely shared the hope of visiting Israel with anyone.
 Three to four years ago Amanda Spunda, Venlo, Holland, forwarded Pastor Daniel Rozen a copy of our HGRM America Israel Prayer Shield monthly prayer and then he contacted me.
 Through the years he has provided answers to theological questions and sent teaching regarding Judaism and its relationship to Christianity.
 Our ministry has been deeply blessed by his passionate faithfulness to YESHUA!
-The Holy Spirit inspired, Pastor Rozen and his wife, Vered to begin praying that “GOD would touch one heart” to send me to Israel.
+The Holy Spirit inspired, Pastor Rozen and his wife, VeredChen to begin praying for “GOD to touch one heart” to send me to Israel.
 I did not know about their prayers.
 I remain eternally grateful for all the prayers I do not know about.
-Two years ago, a woman in the American Military in Kuwait found our ministry website a placed an order for Anointing Oil.
-We corresponded occasionally, and it was quite a surprise to me that in May 2007 the Holy Spirit directed her to invite me to join her on the GODTV Tour May 2008 (all expenses paid).
+Two years ago, a woman in the American Military in Kuwait found our ministry website and placed an order for Holy Anointing Oil.
+We corresponded occasionally, and it was quite a surprise to me that in May 2007 the Holy Spirit directed her to invite me to join her on the GODTV Tour May 2008, all expenses paid.
 As we have never met this gesture was not only “over the top” it is just rare in my Christian walk.
-Many people make promises, yet experientially, I have found that only some keep their promises (commitments).
-In the late fall of 2007, Israel was closed to the American Military, and so she wrote and said that I was to go to Israel without her (all expenses paid).
+Many people make promises, yet experientially, I have found very few keep their commitments.
+In the late fall of 2007, Israel was closed to the American Military, and so she wrote and said that I was to go to Israel without her, still all expenses paid.
 This made her commitment even more precious to me.
 She was transferred to Afghanistan and communication by email became more challenging.
-The connections with the tour company was sporadic at best and finally on April 18, 2008 (18 days late), the GODTV Land Tour was confirmed, not the airfare.
+The connections with the tour company was sporadic at best and finally on April 18, 2008, 18 days after the deadline to register and make payment, the GODTV Land Tour was confirmed, not the airfare.
 After many more logistical and technical challenges the airfare was confirmed April 25, 2008 only 13 days before departure.
-The LORD ordered these delays to provide opportunity for me to stay an extra week in Israel.
+The LORD allowed these delays to provide opportunity for me to stay an extra week in Israel.
 I have found ELOHIM rarely looks as things the way I do…but HE does cause me to look at things the way HE does…the pure, righteous, perfectly timed and ordered way.

 There were many others who sent offerings to provide for the second week in Israel including one unique amount of $333.00, which I mention because of the Jeremiah 33:3 Scripture that the Holy Spirit has been echoing in my spirit for weeks.
-A dear friend and brother in the LORD, Jack Van Hatten, sent the $333 and said to keep it in an envelop in cash until the LORD said that it was time to spend it.
-I did as per his request.
+A dear friend and brother in the LORD, Jack Van Hatten III, sent the $333 and said to keep it in an envelop in cash until the LORD said that it was time to spend it, which I did as per his request.

 After months of seemingly endless rain in the Northwest of America, I heartily welcomed the warm spring desert sunlight of Tel Aviv.
 Pastor Rozen found me in the crowd of a myriad of expectant groups waiting for shuttles, tour guides and family.
 With navigational expertise he managed the luggage and the ensuing drive to Jerusalem where I would lodge at the grandeur Regency Hyatt Hotel as part of the GODTV Tour – the largest tour to ever visit Israel – 1800 people.
 As we followed the ancient road now a modern highway on the way to the hotel, we stopped by the Mount of Olives and prayed.
 I will always remember my first place to visit in Israel was the Mount of Olives.
 As James Michener describes in The Source,